 StudySync was developed from a rich research base drawn from the most current studies in pedagogy, learning, technology, and student engagement.
 Unlike long-standing programs developed decades ago, StudySync was built with today’s learners in mind.
-Providing the highest level of academics, great ideas conveyed by an author’s own words, award-winning video, a meaningful exchange of ideas, and collaboration at its best, StudySync brings learning to dynamic life.
+Providing the highest level of academics, award-winning multimedia, a platform for collaboration, StudySync brings learning to life.

 Our Lead Scholars:

 Dr. Timothy Shanahan

 Tim is a Distinguished Professor of Urban Education at the University of Illinois at Chicago where he is Director of the Center for Literacy and chair of the Department of Curriculum and Instruction.
 Also a member of the Common Core State Standards development team for ELA, Grades K-12 and a Principal Investigator, National Title I Study of Implementation and Outcomes: Early Childhood Language Development, Tim is an inductee into the Reading Hall of Fame, 2007.
 Tim was also a past president of the International Reading Association and former director of reading for Chicago Public Schools.